darkerego/pysmtp/README.md

 Connecting to SMTP server at smtp.sendgrid.net:25 Attempting Authentication...
 Setting From header to: Admin<admin@localhost>
-Setting Subject header to: Words Found
+Setting Subject header to: Send Email With Python!
 Email Sent to somebody@protonmail.com
 >>>